howToCodeWell/howtocodewell.fm/source/episode/42-podcast-take-over-jeremy-onion-interviews-me.md

 meta:
     description: "Today's podcast is going to be a bit different as Jeremy Onion interviews me."
 ---
+Today's podcast is going to be a bit different as Jeremy Onion interviews me.

-Jeremy ask's me about my web development journey, my educational background and what programming languages I have learnt.
+Jeremy asks me about my web development journey, my educational background and what programming languages I have learnt.

 We also discuss my web development career and how I became a freelance web developer and consultant.